Read my extensive guide to the best testosterone supplements and T boosters available on the market in the UK today.

 Found in: Eggs, fish oil and good old sunshine

-The benefits: Regulates amounts of calcium and phosphate in the body to keep bones and muscles healthy.
+The benefits: Regulates amounts of calcium and phosphate in the body to keep bones and muscles healthy, and increases luteinizing hormone which stimulates Leydig cells in the testes to produce testosterone.

 Found in: Milk & dairy, fish, meat and eggs